Walsingham Pilgrimage & Local Cell

 -The Pilgrimage for Healing and Renewal on August Bank Holiday Monday

--The Families Pilgrimage in November The contact for this event is Maria Madeley
+-The Bible Weekend in November The contact for this event is Maria Madeley

 -The 18-30s pilgrimage ‘Adoremus’ in late November The contact for this event is Mike Parsons